You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

 Listed below, however, are the tours that are specifically designed to cover this topic.

-There are several tour operators offering daily Katrina themed guided tours, including the options below.
+Several tour operators are offering daily Katrina-themed guided tours, including the options below.

 Hurricane Katrina Recovery Tour